ansys/pyworkbench/doc/source/contribute/documentarian.rst

   description of what the example aims to determine.
 Write this section in an imperative form.

 - Include an explanation with each code cell.
-In a Jupyter notebook, this entails adding a markdown cell before each code cell.
+In a Jupyter Notebook, this entails adding a Markdown cell before each code cell.
 The explanations should be included before, not after, the corresponding code.

 .. _build-documentation: